Malaysian Border Security Agency: Establishment

-Administratively established in 2015, the agency was staffed by some 10,000 officials from the Malaysian Armed Forces, Royal Malaysia Police, General Operations Force and the Smuggling Prevention Unit (UPP).
+Administratively established in 2015, the agency was manned by some 10,000 officials from the Malaysian Armed Forces, Royal Malaysia Police, General Operations Force and the Smuggling Prevention Unit (UPP).

 In 2017, the Malaysian Border Security Agency Act 2017 [Act 799] was passed by the Parliament of Malaysia to formally establish and further empower the agency.
 During the passing of the bill, the then-Deputy Prime Minister, Ahmad Zahid Hamid assures that there will be no overlapping of duties between government agencies and no additional cost will be inccured, as the agency's officers will be taken from other existing agencies such as police, customs, immigration, National Anti-Drug Agency, National Kenaf and Tobacco Board and other relevant authorities.

 Under Act 799, which took effect on 29 December 2017, the agency was tasked to protect Malaysia's land borders with Thailand, Indonesia, and Brunei only and to curb any cross-border crimes in those areas.